 ~ Catalogue of (almost) all works~

-Other works on hold for exhibition
+Other works may be on hold for exhibition

 Click on icon or title to view larger image--Dimensions h x w

 214.… and the trout jumped Jan 2018 61cmh x 76cmw Acrylics on birch panel